Summary of ABARES agricultural forecasting

 Forecasts issued in September are used to examine historical ABARES forecast performance in this snapshot.
 These forecasts are issued with a minimum of 9 months remaining in the forecast financial year—depending on the availability of observations.
-Between 2000–01 and 2017–18, ABARES September forecasts have an average forecast
+Between 2000–01 and 2017–18, ABARES September forecasts have an average forecast error of:

 - 11 per cent for total winter crop production.